top of page

 Passed Both Chambers

 Student Voters—HB 1178: Require school districts to allow student voters to leave campus to vote in elections.
 Our testimony.
-Headed to the Governor's desk.

 Electoral CollegeSCR 4013: Resolution to support the Electoral College.
 This is a messaging resolution, but the Secretary of State will send it to other state legislatures to consider forming an "Electoral College Interstate Compact."
 Our testimony